bioinform/neusomatic/ensemble_docker_pipelines/README.md

-# Docker pipelines to prepare other callers output for Ensemble mode
+## Docker pipelines to prepare other callers output for Ensemble mode

+NeuSomatic can be used universally as a stand-alone somatic mutation detection method or with an ensemble of existing methods.
+In the ensemble mode NeuSomatic currently supports outputs from MuTect2, MuSE, Strelka2, SomaticSniper, VarDict, and VarScan2.
+For ensemble mode, the ensembled outputs of different somatic callers (as a single `.tsv` file) should be prepared and inputed using `--ensemble_tsv` argument in `preprocess.py`.
+The following steps use docker pipelines to prepare the ensemble `.tsv` file.
+This is an adaptation of SomaticSeq's [scripts](https://github.com/bioinform/somaticseq/tree/master/utilities/dockered_pipelines).

-## Requirement
+### Requirement
 * Have internet connection and docker daemon.
 Be able to pull and run docker images from Docker Hub.
 * **Highly recommended**: Have cluster management system with valid `qsub` command, such as Sun Grid Engine.

-NeuSomatic can be used universally as a stand-alone somatic mutation detection method or with an ensemble of existing methods.
-In the ensemble mode NeuSomatic currently supports outputs from MuTect2, MuSE, Strelka2, SomaticSniper, VarDict, and VarScan2.
-For ensemble mode, the ensembled outputs of different somatic callers (as a single `.tsv` file) should be prepared and inputed using `--ensemble_tsv` argument in `preprocess.py`.

-The following steps use docker pipelines to prepare the ensemble `.tsv` file:

 ### 1. Prepare run scripts
 To run the individual somatic callers (MuTect2, MuSE, Strelka2, SomaticSniper, VarDict, and VarScan2), you can use the following command that create 10 (if we set `splits` to 10) equal-size regions in 10 bed files, and parallelize the jobs into 10 regions.